hashicorp/terraform-provider-azurerm/website/docs/r/dev_test_windows_virtual_machine.html.markdown

 -> **NOTE:** If any `inbound_nat_rule` blocks are specified then `disallow_public_ip_address` must be set to `true`.

 * `notes` - (Optional) Any notes about the Virtual Machine.

-* `password` - (Optional) The Password associated with the `username` used to login to this Virtual Machine.
-Changing this forces a new resource to be created.

-* `ssh_key` - (Optional) The SSH Key associated with the `username` used to login to this Virtual Machine.
-Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.